mohammad-oghli/Flappy-Bird-ChatGPT/commands.md

 # ChatGPT Commands for Building Game Prototype

-* write code to construct html webpage
+* write code to construct html webpage.

 * write code to insert image in html page set src to image/flappy.png then make image height and width 5%. then make border radius 50%. then make it at vertically and horizontally centered of the page and all in same html tag